Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 If you’re overwhelmed and not sure where to begin, you’ll find all the answers in our full VPN guide.

-FIA’s top racing series is back with the Formula 1 Rolex Australian Grand Prix — set to take place at Albert Park in Melbourne.
-Albert Park Circuit had some improvements are made to it ahead of last year’s AusGP.
+The FIA’s top racing series is back with the Formula 1 Rolex Australian Grand Prix, set to take place at Albert Park in Melbourne.
+Albert Park Circuit had some improvements made to it ahead of the 2022 AusGP.
 To enable overtaking, several corners were re-engineered and expanded to create additional racing lines.
 Albert Park becomes the only F1 circuit that has three activation zones because of the fourth DRS zone added between turns 8 and 9.

 Melbourne has hosted the Australian GP since 1996.
-In the same year, Melbourne had its first race.
-Before that, Adelaide had hosted the GP from 1985 to 1995.
-Its contract to host the Grand Prix is due to expire in 2025, but the contract has been renewed, and we can expect to have still the GP happening in Melbourne till 2035.
-The Australian Grand Prix Corporation has confirmed that the agreement includes the fact that Formula 2 and Formula 3 races will be integrated into the race weekend schedule.
-Other categories like Supercars and Porsche Carrera Cup will also be taking place this year.
+Before that, Adelaide hosted the GP from 1985 to 1995.
+Its contract to host the Grand Prix was due to expire in 2025, but the contract has been renewed, and we can expect to have the GP happening in Melbourne until 2035.
+The Australian Grand Prix Corporation has confirmed that the agreement includes that Formula 2 and Formula 3 races will be integrated into the race weekend schedule.
+Other categories, like Supercars and the Porsche Carrera Cup will also be taking place this year.

 Sign Up for a Free Fubo Trial